Greece–Poland relations

-Greek-Polish relations are relations between Greece and Poland.
+Greece–Poland relations are relations between Greece and Poland.
 Both countries are full members of NATO, the European Union, Three Seas Initiative, OECD, OSCE, the Council of Europe and the World Trade Organization.
 There are circa 4,000 people of Greek descent living in Poland, and over 20,000 people of Polish descent living in Greece.

 Greece has given full support to Poland's membership in the European Union and NATO.